KhronosGroup/Vulkan-Loader/BUILD.md

 Vulkan loader from the build directory, `build` in this example.
 This means that even after installing the loader to the system directories, these executables still use the loader from the build directory.

-#### Linux Uninstall

-To uninstall the files from the system directories, you can execute:

-    sudo make uninstall

 #### Linux 32-bit support